ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_045/Transcripts/Prose/gs045-1_ActInf GuestStream 045.1 ~ Ramstead & Albarracin The inner screen model of consciousness_transcript.md

 Yeah, I would agree.
 So thank you all for your attention.
 Thank you in particular, Dan, for the invitation.
 It's always great to be at the A-Double-I!
-And yeah, we [were] looking forward to this discussion.
+And yeah, we're looking forward to this discussion.

 36:14 _Mahault:_
 I think Daniel said he wasn't going to do too much animation, so if people have…

 36:27 _Maxwell:_
 Are you going to do any facilitation at all, Dan?